 About Young Judges & Paraders – Cattle

-The Queensland Chamber of Agricultural Society Inc conducts the Young Judges and Paraders competition on a state-wide basis.
-Competition is held across four levels – local Agricultural Show, Sub-Chamber, State and National Finals.
+The Queensland Ag Shows Cattle Young Judges and Paraders Competitions are conducted on a state-wide basis.
+The competitions are held across four levels – Local Agricultural Show, Sub Chamber Finals, State and National Finals.

-As the title suggests, competition is open to young people aged 15 and under 25 years as at 1st May in the year of the Competitor’s State Final.
+As the title suggests, the competitions are open to young people aged 15 and under 25 years as at 1st May in the year of the Competitor’s State Final.

 - Stud Beef Cattle Judge

 - Stud Beef Cattle Paraders